Silent Auction vs. Raffle: Which Is Best for Fundraising?

 Can I run a silent auction and raffle at the same event?

 Yes.
-Many successful events offer a raffle alongside an auction—for example, a basket raffle during silent bidding, or a 50/50 or wine pull during the program.
-[How to run a charity auction](/how-to-run-a-charity-auction) covers combined formats.
+Many successful events offer a raffle alongside an auction, for example, a basket raffle during silent bidding, or a 50/50 or wine pull during the program.
+How to run a charity auction covers combined formats.

 Share this answer